vikas9dev/spring-ai/docs/09-observability-in-spring-ai---metrics,-monitoring-&-tracing_combined.md

 To explore advisor metrics, use the `spring.ai.advisor` prefix.

-📌 **Example:** Accessing advisor metrics:
+📌 **Example:** Accessing advisor metrics: [http://localhost:8080/actuator/metrics/spring.ai.advisor](http://localhost:8080/actuator/metrics/spring.ai.advisor)

-1. Navigate to the metrics endpoint.
-2. Enter `spring.ai.advisor`.

 You'll see a list of advisors used in your application, such as:
 *   Simple Logging Advisor
 *   Call Message Chat
 *   Memory Advisor